Application of single circulating tumor cell sequencing in liquid biopsies collected from ovarian cancer patients

 How is artificial intelligence used in modern medicine?
 Where do the two disciplines meet?

-Follow Maksym Jopek, a bioinformatician from the Division of Translational Oncology as he explains the role of deep neural networks in processing massive amount of information generated by liquid biopsies and sequencing data in the project aiming to develop a new method for early cancer detection.
+Follow Maksym Jopek, a bioinformatician from the Division of Translational Oncology as he explains the role of deep neural networks in processing massive amount of information generated by sequencing data and liquid biopsies’ analysis in the project aiming to develop a new method for early cancer detection.

 Learn why adding a layer of interpretability to such data is so crucial.